 The vaginal ultrasound probe and the frequent blood draws can add another layer of mild discomfort to the IVF process.

 As you approach the retrieval, your visits will be more frequent.

-Once your follicles have reached a sufficient size of development, you will administer another subcutaneous injection called the trigger shot.
+Once your follicles have reached a sufficient size of development, you will administer one last injection called the trigger shot.

-The egg retrieval is then scheduled ~36 hours after you receive the trigger.
+The next step is the egg retrieval, which occurs ~36 hours after you receive the trigger.

 The egg retrieval procedure can be the most uncomfortable part of an IVF cycle, but it isn’t always painful.

-The most common side effect of this procedure is abdominal cramping, bloating, and light bleeding.
+The most common side effect after the retrieval is abdominal cramping, bloating, and light bleeding.

-The cramping should subside within 2-3 days, and it responds well to over-the-counter pain medications.
+The cramping should subside within 2-3 days and respond well to over-the-counter pain medications.

 If you develop ovarian hyperstimulation syndrome (OHSS), you will likely experience more intense abdominal cramping and bloating.

 Unfortunately, symptoms from OHSS can last for 1-2 weeks.